Ormolt/Data-Validation-Quality-Checks/README.md

 ⚡ Processes all datasets in a **specified directory**.
 🔄 Uses **parallel processing** for efficiency.

+## 🔍 Use Cases
+This script can be applied in various scenarios, such as:
+- 📊 **Data Science & Machine Learning**: Ensuring high-quality datasets before model training.
+- 🏥 **Healthcare Analytics**: Cleaning patient records and identifying missing data.
+- 🏛 **Financial Analysis**: Detecting anomalies in transaction data.
+- 📈 **Business Intelligence**: Automating data validation for dashboards and reports.

 ## ▶️ Execution Instructions

 ### 1️⃣ **Set the working directory**: